The following points are provided to assist the upkeep of the course and ensure that you and your fellow members have an

 · Buggies are not permitted on greens

-· Before leaving a bunker, a player should carefully fill up and smooth over all holes and footprints, and then leave the rake on the edge of the bunker with the handle pointing toward the tee of the hole being played.
+· Before leaving a bunker, a player should carefully fill up and smooth over all holes and footprints, and then leave the rake in the bunker at the edge. with the handle pointing toward the tee of the hole being played.

 · Always enter the bunker at the lowest point.
 Pull rake toward you as you exit the bunker.
 If required rake other affected areas.